dan-koller/view-crm/README.md

 On the landing page, you can register a new account or login with an existing one.
 The first user you register will be an administrator, even though there is no difference between a regular user and an administrator at the moment.

 The app itself is pretty self explanatory.
 You can create tickets representing your projects.
 When you delete a projects, they are "tossed" into the trash bin, where you can restore them or delete them permanently.
 Only the owner of the ticket can delete it permanently.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request if you have any ideas for improvements.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.